Lyceion/Osiris/README.md

 Then change build configuration to `Release | x86` and simply press **Build solution**.

-If everything went right you should receive `Osiris.dll`  binary file.
+If everything went right you should receive `SUPERPASTE.dll`  binary file.

 ### Loading / Injecting into game process